w3c/trace-context/spec/20-http_header_format.md

 ### Versioning of traceparent

-This specification is opinionated about future version of the trace context.
-The current version of this specification assumes that future versions of `traceparent` header will be additive to the current one.
+This specification is opinionated about future versions of trace context.
+The current version of this specification assumes that future versions of the `traceparent` header will be additive to the current one.

 Vendors MUST follow these rules when parsing headers with an unexpected format:

 - Pass-through services should not analyze the version.
 They should expect that headers may have larger size limits in the future and only disallow prohibitively large headers.
-- When the version prefix cannot be parsed (it's not 2 hex characters followed by a dash (`-`), the implementation should restart the trace.
+- When the version prefix cannot be parsed (it's not 2 hex characters followed by a dash (`-`)), the implementation should restart the trace.
 - If a higher version is detected, the implementation SHOULD try to parse it by trying the following:
     - If the size of the header is shorter than 55 characters, the vendor should not parse the header and should restart the trace.
     - Parse `trace-id` (from the first dash through the next 32 characters).
 Vendors MUST check that the 32 characters are hex, and that they are followed by a dash (`-`).